-For example, if you search on United for a flight to Germany and the results show a flight operated by Lufthansa, you’ll book the award flight with your United miles on the United website just the same as if you were booking a United-operated flight.
+For example, if you search on United’s website for a flight to Germany and the results show a flight operated by Lufthansa, you’ll book the award flight with your United miles on the United website just the same as if you were booking a United-operated flight.

 Again, booking award flights and maximizing airline alliances and partners to get the most from your miles can be tricky.
 There’s a lot to learn, which is why I’ve streamlined the process in Booking Award Flights Made Easy.